-Mediation analysis: Level of familiarity shaping stigma to influence policy support.
+Mediation analysis: LOF shaping stigma to influence policy support

 Mediation analysis was conducted for each aspect of stigma (social stigma, and avoidance/disgust, condemnation, and sympathy).
-Standardized coefficients are reported for these models unadjusted for age and gender as the demographics were quite homogenous.
-Step 1 is a necessary stage for each subsequent stage of the mediation analysis and showed that the regression of LOF on policy support (step 1; path c) was statistically significant for medium LOF (β =0.225, p=.013) but not for high LOF (β =0.535, p=.066).
-The mediation analysis for social stigma found medium (β =0.109, p=.009) and high levels of LOF (β =0.224, p=.004) compared to low LOF reduced levels of social stigma which increased levels of policy support.
-The mediation analysis for prejudice found medium LOF showed a statistically significant indirect effect on policy support via avoidance/disgust (β =0.240, p < 0.001), as did high LOF ($\beta = 0.483$, p < 0.001).
-Medium LOF exhibited a small but statistically significant indirect effect on policy support via condemnation (β =0.060, p < 0.001); indirect effect for high LOF was not statistically significant.
-Last, medium LOF exhibited a small but statistically significant indirect effect on policy support via sympathy $(\beta=0.090, p=.039)$; indirect effect for high LOF was not statistically significant.
-(See online supplement five and six for Figures)
+Standardised coefficients are reported for these models unadjusted for age and gender as the demographics were quite homogenous.
+Step 1 is a necessary stage for each subsequent stage of the mediation analysis and showed that the regression of LOF on policy support (step 1; path c) was statistically significant for medium LOF ($\beta = 0.225$, p = 0.013) but not for high LOF ($\beta =$ 0.535, p = 0.066).
+The mediation analysis for social stigma found medium ($\beta = 0.109$, p = 0.009) and high levels of LOF ($\beta = 0.224$, p = 0.004) compared to low LOF reduced levels of social stigma which increased levels of policy support.
+The mediation analysis for prejudice found medium LOF showed a statistically significant indirect effect on policy support via avoidance/disgust (β =0.240, p<0.001), as did high LOF ($\beta=0.483$, p<0.001).
+Medium LOF exhibited a small but statistically significant indirect effect on policy support via condemnation $(\beta = 0.060, p < 0.001)$; indirect effect for high LOF was not statistically significant.
+Last, medium LOF exhibited a small but statistically significant indirect effect on policy support via sympathy ($\beta = 0.090$, p = 0.039); indirect effect for high LOF was not statistically significant (See online Supplemental materials 5 and 6 for Figures).